raspberrypilearning/non-player-characters/en/step_3.md

 <div style="display: flex; flex-wrap: wrap">
 <div style="flex-basis: 200px; flex-grow: 1; margin-right: 15px;">
-Use the button to start the timer and activate the stars.
+It's not fair if the timer starts before the player is ready!
+The button will allow the player to start the timer and activate the stars.
 </div>
 <div>
 ![Image of the Game view showing the NPC, player and text introduction with ready button.](images/control-game.gif){:width="300px"}
 </div>
 </div>

-At the moment the canvas is always visible not just enabled when the Player is interacting with the Gamemaster.
+At the moment the canvas is always visible.
+It should only be enabled when the Player is interacting with the Gamemaster.

 --- task ---